julianperrott/Blog/blog/content/post/WarcraftBot.md

 </pre>

-To recognise which cursor is shown we can use perceptual mapping to reduce the image to a simplified binary number and from those binary digits work out how close (just in case it is not a perfect match) to the image is to the known images.
+To recognise which cursor is shown we can use perceptual hashing to reduce the image to a simplified binary number and from those binary digits work out how close (just in case it is not a perfect match) to the image is to the known images.

 Some examples of the WOW cursors and their hash: